zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/introduction/introduction.md

 ## About this Workshop

-This workshop walks you through how to enable OpenTracing for a WebLogic container-packaged web application deployed on Kubernetes cluster, using Oracle Application Performance Monitoring (APM).
+This workshop walks you through how to configure a WebLogic-on-Kubernetes for monitoring with the Oracle Application Performance Monitoring (APM) service.
+This enables automatic OpenTracing instrumentation, and metrics collection that are used to provide full, end-to-end monitoring and diagnostics for the application.

 One way to deploy an APM Java agent in a Docker container-enabled Kubernetes cluster, is to first, provision the APM Java agent in the location where docker image was originally created, second, build a new Docker image with the APM Java agent, and third, push the image to the registry.
 You can then configure Kubernetes to use the new Docker image to enable the APM agent in the pods.